c040340/cartoweave/README.md

 * Pluggable force-based engine for point, line and area labels
 * Example configurations for common layouts
 * Multiple solvers: L-BFGS, semi-Newton and a hybrid strategy
-* Timeline orchestrator that runs multi-stage schedules across frames
+* Scene-script orchestrator that runs multi-stage schedules across frames
 * Random scene generator for demos and tests

 ## Installation